sonoUnoTeam/sonoUno-desktop/README.md

 About the data files:
     If not extension is given, by default search txt files.
+    About the plot, as default the script don't save it.
     At the moment search all files with the given extension inside the folder, we hope to add the posibility to use a text file with names, or the data file name to sonify only this file.

 About the sound the presets are: